deeprpatel2/CRM_2012/README.md

 # CRM_2012

-This Project was academic project done by Me(Deep Patel) and Samarth Narielwala
+# First project of my life.
+This Project was developed in last year(2012) of my under graduation (Deep Patel & Samarth Narielwala)